-- WHAT YOU GET- The 2-piece set includes 6-Inch and 10-Inch adjustable wrench.
+- WHAT YOU GET- The 2-piece set includes a 6-inch and a 10-inch adjustable wrench.
 Wrenches are basic tools for every workshop, and two different kinds are designed for specific jobs.
-The set would be good for basic homes use, such as automotive maintenance and repair, plumbing and general assembly tasks.
-Hefty and nice assortment, ideal gift for children’s first tool bag.
+The set would be good for basic home use, such as automotive maintenance and repair, plumbing, and general assembly tasks.
+Hefty and nice assortment, ideal gift for children's first tool bag.
 Great value for the price!

 - HIGH-QUALITY MATERIAL- The materials of wrenches determine their durability.
-Our wrench head is made of High quality forged carbon steel, heat-treated for durability.
-Drop forged construction and corrosion-resistant black finish prolong the service life.
-The favourable surface finish causes less friction.
-It is very well constructed, sturdy and very reliable.
+Our wrench head is made of premium Chrome Vanadium Steel.
+Heat-treated and drop-forged construction for durability and toughness.
+Corrosion-resistant black oxide finish prolongs its service life.
+It is very well constructed, sturdy, and very reliable

-- METRIC & SAE SCALES- Each wrench in this set have precise measurements (inches & mm).
-On each side of each tool is a scale that helps the user to actually set the jaws of the tool before the commencement of its use.
-Each wrench was engraved to show the size of the jaw and adjustment was smooth on all two.
+- METRIC & SAE SCALES- Each wrench in this set has precise measurements (inches & mm).
+On each side of each tool is a scale that helps the user to set the jaws of the tool before the commencement of its use.
+Each wrench was engraved to show the size of the jaw and adjustment was smooth on all two

-- SMOOTH JAW ADJUSTMENT- Easy for the user to jaw to acquired size, make work efficient and productive. made to work accurately and last.
+- SMOOTH JAW ADJUSTMENT- Easy for the user to jaw to acquire size, make work efficient and productive, made to work accurately and last.
 Professional hand tool adjustable wrench with hanging hole and jaw measuring scale.
-6’’ wrench have 3/4 in jaw capacity and 10’’ have 1-1/4 in jaw capacity.
-Precision-machined slide jaw and worm gear allow for exact fastener fit and smooth adjustment.
+6" wrench has a 15/16 inch jaw capacity and 10" has a 1-5/16 inch jaw capacity.
+Precision-machined slide jaw and worm gear allow for exact fastener fit and smooth adjustment

-- COMFORTABLE GRIP & PORTABLE DESIGN- The contoured handle cover with rubber reduces the stress in hand and light-weight design suitable in the pocket and small toolbox.
-The round hook hole at the end of the wrench gives the ability to hang on the hook or tie up in easy-reaching place.
+- COMFORTABLE GRIP & PORTABLE DESIGN- The contoured handle cover with rubber reduces the stress on the hand and the lightweight design is suitable for the pocket and small toolbox.
+The round hook hole at the end of the wrench gives the ability to hang on the hook or tie it up in an easy-reaching place

 After locating the access hole, use a flashlight to shine light through the hole to find the brake shoes.
 Take the adjustable wrench and start turning the square-shaped bolt clockwise until it stops turning.